RoanH/osuBeatmapVersionChecker/README.md

 # osu!
 Map Version Checker
 Simple program to check for new versions of unranked beatmaps.

+**Note: This project is no longer actively maintained due to low interest and an osu! update breaking the program.**

 # Forum post
 Link: https://osu.ppy.sh/forum/p/6222182#p6222182